 AWARDS –Scholarship Fund:

-All scholarship funds are generously provided by the Central California Joint Cable/Fisheries Liaison Committee and can vary annually.
+Most of our scholarship funds are generously provided by the Central California Joint Cable/Fisheries Liaison Committee and can vary annually.

 The applications are evaluated during the first two weeks in June.
 Upon receipt of notification of an award, the Applicant is required to write a letter to the Scholarship Committee indicating whether the awarded funds should be paid to the school of Applicant’s choice or, following applicant’s submission of receipts, paid to the applicant as a reimbursement of books, tuition or classroom supplies.
 Please note that funds paid directly to an applicant may be considered taxable income reportable to the Internal Revenue Service.